 Are you ready for the other most wonderful time of the year?
-For retailers, back to school is the second-busiest season, only to be outdone by the winter holidays.
-As parents across North America get their children ready for a new school year, online and brick-and-mortar stores are working on their displays — and getting ready to cash in.
+For retailers, back to school is the second-busiest season, only to be outdone by Black Friday-Cyber Monday and holiday shopping.
+As parents across North America get their children ready for a new school year, online and brick-and-mortar stores are working on their back-to-school marketing — and getting ready to cash in.

 It’s not just big-box retailers that are enjoying the payoff from this uptick in foot traffic: Back-to-school season presents a wonderful opportunity for indie retailers to appeal to a wide spectrum of needs, from school supplies and accessories to fashion items and apparel.

-- The NRF also found that total back-to-school spending has grown 55% over the past 10 years.
+- The opportunity is growing: The NRF also found that total back-to-school spending has grown 55% over the past 10 years.

 1. Leverage Social Media